- To create an interest in and help students understand a body of useful scientific knowledge of the organic and inorganic worlds.

 - Royce Independent Research Project

-This first laboratory science course covers all the principle topics in physics, with an emphasis on conceptual understanding as well as problem solving.
+This first laboratory science course covers all the principle topics in Physics, with an emphasis on conceptual understanding as well as problem solving.
 Labs and demonstrations play a central role in the course, with much learning taking place through doing and discussion.
 Extensive use is made of technology.
 Computers are used routinely for data collection, data analysis, simulation exercises, research, and practice tests.
 Topics studied include mechanics, properties of matter, waves and optics, and electricity and magnetism.
-This course serves as a foundation for further study in all the sciences, including chemistry and biology.
-An honors section of this course is also offered.
+This course serves as a foundation for further study in all the sciences, including Chemistry and Biology.

-This course emphasizes an analytical approach to the study of biology.
+This course emphasizes an analytical approach to the study of Biology.
 Classes involve at least one lab per week and culminate with a year-end, independent investigation.
 Development of critical thinking and independent learning prepares students for college-level lab sciences.
 Major topics include ecology, cell biology, genetics (Mendelian and molecular), biotechnology, evolution, human physiology, and plant and animal classification.
-An honors section of this course is also offered.

 An introduction to human anatomy and exercise physiology, this course surveys the structure and function of the major systems of the human body and how they are related to attain maximum physiological potential.
 Laboratory work and dissections plus student presentations (on diseases and disorders) and hands-on activities are an integral part of this course.
 Anatomy I focuses on the language of anatomy, homeostasis, and the muscular, skeletal, and nervous systems.